efabless/caravel_board/firmware/chipignite/README.md

-# chipIgnite testing (including Stanford)
+# chipIgnite Bringup Testing

-This directory provides instruction and firmware for testing projects the chipIgnite shuttles including the Stanford projects on CI 2206.
+This directory provides instruction and firmware for testing projects the chipIgnite shuttles.

 The current version of this document along with firmware example and tools can be found at